eosdac/DACtools/explorer/deamon/Readme.md

-Script for constructing token balances based on transfer actions
+#Script for constructing token balances based on transfer actions

-this script only works on nodes that have the history plugin with the correct filter.
+this script only works on nodes that have the history plugin enabled with the correct filter.

 **1. Install modules**
 ```